lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 A simple sum function.
 It's a pure function.
 \end{center}

-Given the same value for `a` and `b`, you always get same result.
+When called with the same value for `a` and `b`, you always get same result.
 The result is pre-determined.
 It's *deterministic*.
 An example of an impure function would be this:

 ```js
 async function fetchUserData(userId) {